-This drug is contraindicated in patients with porphyria, hepatocellular failure, and in individuals with a history of hypersensitivity to Griseofulvin.
+Griseofulvin is contraindicated in patients with porphyria or hepatocellular failure, and in individuals with a history of hypersensitivity to Griseofulvin.

-Safety and efficacy of prophylactic use of this drug has not been established.
+Safety and efficacy of Griseofulvin for prophylaxis of fungal infections have not been established.

 Patients on prolonged therapy with any potent medication should be under close observation.
-Periodic monitoring of organ system function, including renal, hepatic and hemopoietic, should be done.
+Periodic monitoring of organ system function, including renal, hepatic and hematopoietic, should be done.

 Since Griseofulvin is derived from species of penicillin, the possibility of cross sensitivity with penicillin exists; however, known penicillin-sensitive patients have been treated without difficulty.

-Since a photosensitivity reaction is occasionally associated with Griseofulvin therapy, patients should be warned to avoid exposure to intense natural or artificial sunlight.
-Should a photosensitivity reaction occur, lupus erythematosus may be aggravated.
+Since a photosensitivity reaction is occasionally associated with Griseofulvin therapy, patients should be warned to avoid exposure to intense or prolonged natural or artificial sunlight.

-When adverse reactions occur, they are most commonly of the hypersensitivity type such as skin rashes, urticaria and rarely, angioneurotic edema and may necessitate withdrawal of therapy and appropriate countermeasures.
-Paresthesias of the hands and feet have been reported rarely after extended therapy.
-Other side effects reported occasionally are oral thrush, nausea, vomiting, epigastric distress, diarrhea, headache, fatigue, dizziness, insomnia, mental confusion and impairment of performance of routine activities.
+When adverse reactions occur, they are most commonly of the hypersensitivity type, such as skin rashes, urticaria, and rarely, angioneurotic edema, and erythema multiforme.
+These may necessitate withdrawal of therapy and appropriate countermeasures.
+Peripheral neuropathy and paresthesias of the hands and feet have been reported and may be related to treatment duration.
+Most patients treated with Griseofulvin for less than six months experienced improvement or resolution of their neuropathy upon withdrawal of the Griseofulvin.
+Other side effects reported occasionally are oral thrush, nausea, vomiting, epigastric distress, diarrhea, headache, fatigue, dizziness, insomnia, mental confusion, and impairment of performance of routine activities.

-Proteinuria and leukopenia have been reported rarely.
+Proteinuria, nephrosis (sometimes associated with existing systemic lupus erythematosus), leukopenia, coagulopathy, hepatitis, elevated liver enzymes, hyperbilirubinemia, and GI bleeding have been reported rarely.
 Administration of the drug should be discontinued if granulocytopenia occurs.